csvpath/csvpath/docs/printing.md

 - Print references require an escape for any period directly following a reference.
 The escape is to double dot: `..`
 - Print references to stack variables can take a number to indicate the index in the stack or `.length` to get the size of the stack
 - Print references give access to individual header values within the currently running csvpath.
 Match component references allow look-ups into past runs, including the results of specific paths within a named-paths set.
+- `print()` allows for quoted header, same as match component header; however, in `print()` you must use single-quotes, not double-quotes

+## Qualifiers

+The `print()` function can take three qualifiers:
+- `onmatch`
+- `once`
+- `onchange`

+`onmatch` you know from other functions, it matches when all the rest of the match components match. `once` does just what it says, it allows `print()` to happen just one time. `onchange` also does what it says.
+It calculates the print output and checks to see if it printed that on the previous line.
+If it did, it does not print the same again; otherwise, it prints.
+Bear in mind that a single character, including trailing whitespace, could be the difference between two otherwise seemingly same lines.
+Also remember that `print()` forgets what it printed before the most recent line.
+If you had an alternating value, `onchange` would not save you from printing at every line.

 ## Printers